 Figure 82.
-Ring exclusion control pane - XSP link tab
+Ring exclusion control pane - XSP cable tab

-- 3. Select the required XSP link by clicking the corresponding icon or table entry. - 4.
-Click Save in the Tool bar to logically exclude / include the XSP at the next power-on.
+- 3. Select the required XSP cable by clicking the corresponding icon or table entry. - 4.
+Click Save in the Tool bar to logically exclude / include the selected XSP cable(s) at the next power-on or click the Include all XSP cables and Save button at the bottom of the page to logically include ALL previously excluded XSP cables at the next power-on.

-The legend at the bottom of the Control pane explains different XSP link states.
-In the above figure, an exclusion has been applied on all XSP links except even and odd ring links M2-M0.
+The legend at the bottom of the Control pane explains different XSP cable states.
+In the above figure, no exclusions have been requested / applied.